 Somehow, we’re already at the beginning of a new month, which means plenty of new things to do in and around San Francisco.
-June will bring us some exciting new museum exhibitions and highly-anticipated store openings that you don’t want to miss.
+June will bring us some exciting new museum exhibitions, festivals, Pride events, and activities that you don’t want to miss.

 Whether you’re a foodie looking to try out a new spot, or an outdoorsy type with a hankering for fresh air, these ideas will definitely get the ball rolling as you plan your month.

 The extremely popular concert series known simply as Candlelight is turning heads right now in San Francisco!
 You’ll enjoy both contemporary and classical works played by a talented string quartet, in an intimate environment surrounded by hundreds of luminous candles.
-Venues include St. Ignatius Church, Grace Cathedral, and SPARK Social SF.
+Venues include St. Ignatius Church and Grace Cathedral.

 Who’s ready to see some live music?!
 Stern Grove Festival, a FREE outdoor concert series featuring a wide variety of genres, has just released its summer lineup.
 Here’s what’s on for June:

 - June 18: Snarky Puppy, Isaiah Sharkey (Reservations open May 18 at 2pm)

 - June 25: Indigo Girls (with Full Band), Neko Case (Reservations open May 25 at 2pm)

 - See the rest of the lineup here.

 3. Don’t miss free outdoor movie screenings from Sundown Cinema

 San Francisco Parks Alliance has brought back the popular Sundown Cinema series, which presents awesome FREE movies on a giant screen in various parks around the city.
 Here’s the lineup for June: